stanlymt/retro-paddle-ball/README.md

 # 🎮 Retro Paddle Ball

 A retro-style, multi-platform paddle ball game built in my spare time using **C++20** and **SDL3**, inspired by my kids and childhood memories.

 > _"This is more than just a game—it's a story about passion, learning, and leadership in the age of AI.
 Made with love, family inspiration, and spare-time engineering."_

+Discover in-depth insights, stories, and updates about this project on the [Retro Paddle Ball website](http://retropaddleball.app/)

 ---